 Charging for School Activities:

 Schools are required by the Education Reform Act to make parents aware of the leaflet 'Responding to Parents' Concerns'.
-The Governors have accepted the Local Authority's arrangements and the document is available in the school.
+The complaints policy is in the policies section of the Parent Zone section.

 We do agree with this wholeheartedly and would also stress statements already made in the prospectus.
 It is important to contact us as soon as you have any concern, no matter what it might be.